avelino/awesome-go/CONTRIBUTING.md

 ## Maintainers

 To make sure every PR is checked, we have [team maintainers](MAINTAINERS).
 Every PR MUST be reviewed by at least two maintainers before it can get merged.

+The maintainers will review your PR and notify you and tag it in case any information is still missing.
+They will wait 8 days for your interaction, after that the PR will be closed.

 ## Reporting issues